 These techniques of illustration are still used and loved, but as our tools have evolved, so have our modern illustration techniques.
-Most illustrators have turned to digital tools and use these to create vector illustrations.
-With these digital tools, artists can create a wide range of textures that include all forms of illustration mentioned above (and some) with just one device.
+Most illustrators have turned to digital tools to create vector illustrations.
+With these digital tools, artists can create anything with just one device.

-Vector graphics software such as Vectornator or Adobe illustrator are the best for illustration as they allow you the freedom to draw digitally in any style with great detail and to print at scale without losing quality.
+A vector graphics software such as Vectornator is perfect for illustration.
+Our brilliant software gives you the freedom to draw digitally in your own style with great detail and print at scale without losing quality.

-Illustrative styles are influenced by various types of art and art movements.
-While there are specific genres of illustration that we'll look at below, which heavily influence style, it's good to have an idea of how many cultural elements can influence illustration designs.
+Illustrative styles are influenced by various types of art and artistic movements.
+While there are specific genres of illustration that we'll look at below, it's good to have an idea of how many cultural elements can influence illustration designs.

 Vintage and Retro

 Styles from the past inspire vintage and retro illustration, usually from the early 1900’s up until the ’90s.
 This style might be employed for one particular project inspired by a throwback theme to capture a certain feeling—for instance, the bubbly vibrance of the ‘80s or the elegance of the roaring ‘20s.
 Illustrators might be inspired to shape their unique style around the aesthetic of an era from the past.

 Neil Stevens is an illustrator who has had success creating his style around a vintage-inspired theme.
 With work for clients such as The Guardian, The Hollywood Reporter, and The Washington Post in his portfolio, cultivating this style has served him well.

 Malika Favre is another well-known digital artist whose retro style is described as "Pop Art meets OpArt."
 The sex appeal of the '50s and '60s meets contemporary minimalism in her work to create irresistible retro-inspired illustrations.